Mediation Training Program

 Am I required to take this course for credit?

 Yes.
 This program is a 3-credit course.
-If you are accepted to this course, please factor 3 credits into your registration plans for Spring 2024.
+If you are accepted to this course, please factor 3 credits into your registration plans for Spring 2026.
 Applications to take this course are required.
-Apply here.
+Apply here by Wednesday, November 5th at 10:00 pm.

 How can I use these skills outside of the court context?